bfanselow/Python-Tutorials/README.md

-LEARN
+Learning Python
 =====
-Scripts and classes written for the purpose of better understanding tricky Python language constructs/concepts, or specific modules/packages
+Scripts, modules and classes written for the purpose of better understanding tricky Python language constructs/concepts, or specific modules/packages

 Some Fun Examples